 « A-Z Summary Listings

-From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans grown in Madagascar, from both natural and certifed organic sources.
+From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans grown in Madagascar.
 These lovely oils have a very high 26% vanillin concentration, with the most luxurious vanilla aroma we've ever experienced.
 Note that these 'total' extracts are solid at room temperature, and will need warming before blending.
 We've also added an new Vanilla Tahitenis, with an incredible aroma and flavor.
 It's almost candy like, and is liquid at room temperature.

 This has 14x the amount of natural vanillin compared to 10-fold solvent extracted oleoresin ~ See the note* below on the various types of vanilla extracts available, and why think this is such an incredible oil!*

 What makes Ananda's oils different?
 Learn about our conscientious selection process here...

 Oil - Vanilla means memories of childhood with the intensity of seemingly everlasting moments of joy.
 This vanilla 'bourbon' type has a

 dense and exotic sweetness in the aroma, with a hint of spicy background notes.
 The earthy, full